Updated By: Jennifer Lawrence on Tue, Dec 10, 2019

 The lesson here is how buyers are treated after making a purchase has a huge potential to affect your business.
+Learn how to craft your Buyer Persona in our free Marketing Toolkit.
 Especially when considering the effect word-of-mouth advertising has on a business.
 Nearly 92 percent of consumers say they trust recommendations from friends and family above all other forms of advertising.
 The takeaway is clear: keep your customers happy and they will promote your products or services among their networks.

 Loyal customers make great promoters.
 As Shep Hyken, a leading customer service expert, puts it: